Djontra-volta/my_portfolio/README.md

 I am Vlatko Vilović, a social and environmental scientist passionate about exploring the world between data science, sustainability and society.

-I believe that the power of machine learning and data-driven technologies can be harnessed to address global challenges such as climate change, overconsumption, and resource inequality.
+I believe that the power of machine learning and data-driven technologies can be harnessed to address global challenges such as climate change, overconsumption, and urban resource management.

 My portfolio will hopefully intrigue not only those who share my interests but also resonate with anyone curious about the potential of machine learning technologies to create a more sustainable future.